-Even when the territory is cleared of fighters and unexploded mines, ISIS will continue to threaten the lives of people across Iraq, as attacks in recently retaken areas of west Mosul, Baghdad and beyond have shown.
+Even when the territory is cleared of fighters and unexploded mines, ISIS will continue to threaten the lives of people across Iraq, as attacks in recently retaken areas of west Mosul, Baghdad and beyond have shown

 Where are Iraqis fleeing?

 Throughout the military operation to drive ISIS from Mosul, there have been no genuinely safe escape routes for civilians.
-Still, up to 13,000 residents left the city each day as troops recaptured surrounding villages and towns, and began their push into neighborhoods west of the city.
+Still, up to 13,000 residents left the city each day as troops recaptured surrounding villages and towns, and began their push into neighbourhoods west of the city.
 Many people have found shelter in the Khazir, Hasansham and Nargazilia displacement camps, where the IRC provides emergency supplies, including mattresses and toothbrushes, and women and children’s protection services, including counseling and safe spaces.